Acoustic suspension: Theory

 The acoustic suspension woofer uses the elastic cushion of air within a sealed enclosure to provide the restoring force for the woofer diaphragm.
 The cushion of air acts like a compression spring.
 This is in contrast to the stiff physical suspension built into the driver of conventional speakers.
-Because the air in the cabinet serves to control the woofer's excursion, the physical stiffness of the driver can be reduced.
+Because the air in the cabinet serves to control the excursion of the woofer, the mechanical stiffness of the driver suspension can be reduced.
 The air suspension provides a more linear restoring force for the woofer's diaphragm, enabling it to oscillate a greater distance (excursion) in a linear fashion.
 This is a requirement for low distortion and loud reproduction of deep bass by drivers with relatively small cones.

 Even though acoustic suspension cabinets are often called sealed box designs, they are not entirely airtight.
 A small amount of airflow must be allowed so that the speaker can adjust to changes in atmospheric pressure.
 A semi-porous cone surround allows enough air movement for this purpose.
 Most Acoustic Research designs used a PVA sealer on the foam surrounds to enable a longer component life and enhance performance.
 The venting was via the cloth spider and cloth dust caps, and not so much through the cone surround.

 Acoustic suspension woofers remain popular in hi-fi systems due to their low distortion.
 They also have lower group delay at low frequencies compared to bass reflex designs, resulting in better transient response.
 However, the audibility of this benefit is somewhat contested.
 As noted by Small, an analysis performed by Thiele suggested that the differences among correctly adjusted systems of both types are likely to be inaudible.

-In the 2000s, most subwoofers, bass amplifier cabinets and sound reinforcement system speaker cabinets use bass reflex ports, rather than a sealed-box design, in order to obtain more extended low-frequency response and to get higher sound pressure level (SPL).
+In the 2000s, most subwoofers, bass amplifier cabinets and sound reinforcement system speaker cabinets use bass reflex ports, rather than a sealed-box design, in order to obtain a more extended low-frequency response and to achieve a higher sound pressure level (SPL).
 The speaker enclosure designers and their customers view the risk of increased distortion and phase delay as an acceptable price to pay for increased bass output and higher maximum SPL.